-9 sleep tips for shift workers. | MOBE
+9 Sleep Tips for Shift Workers | MOBE

 The traditional nine-to-five workday means that most people sleep at night and are awake during the daytime—which works well for our bodies’ natural sleep cycles.
 But for shift workers, that kind of sleep schedule just isn’t possible.
 People in fields like health care, law enforcement, hospitality, and manufacturing may work nights, early mornings, split shifts, or on-call hours.
 This makes it tougher to get consistent sleep, and that’s why shift workers have a higher risk of developing sleep disorders.1